iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

    : Setting the time for output

-Loading Flow Calculation Results
+Loading Flow Calculation Result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Previously, after starting the solver, the user had to import the grid and specify the path of the calculation results to be loaded in the calculation results dialog.
+| Previously, after starting the solver, the user had to import the grid and specify the path of the calculation result to be loaded in the calculation result dialog.
-| In GELATO ver2.x, it is possible to specify the path of the calculation results directly from the dialog displayed when starting the solver.
-This makes it easier to import the grid and load the calculation results.
+| In GELATO ver2.x, it is possible to specify the path of the calculation result directly from the dialog displayed when starting the solver.
+This makes it easier to import the grid and load the calculation result.
-| Additionally, with this change, you can check information such as which solver was used to calculate the loaded results in the calculation results dialog.
+| Additionally, with this change, you can check information such as which solver was used to calculate the loaded results in the calculation result dialog.

 .. figure:: images/05/cgns_file_new.png
    :width: 600pt
    :align: center

-   : Information displayed in the calculation conditions dialog
+   : Information displayed in the Calculation Condition dialog

-| Furthermore, previously, an error occurred when reading flow velocity or water depth from the calculation results if the calculation result names differed from those set in GELATO.
+| Furthermore, previously, an error occurred when reading flow velocity or water depth from the calculation result if the calculation result names differed from those set in GELATO.

 .. note::
    For example, for water depth, it could only be read if the solver output the name as :guilabel:`Depth(m)`, :guilabel:`Depth[m]`, :guilabel:`Depth`, or :guilabel:`depth(m)`.

-| Therefore, in GELATO ver2.x, the specification has been changed to allow the user to select the target by checking what names of calculation results are in the CGNS file of the loaded calculation results.
+| Therefore, in GELATO ver2.x, the specification has been changed to allow the user to select the target by checking what names of calculation result are in the CGNS file of the loaded calculation result.
 | As a result, although it no longer automatically reads as before, it is possible to read any CGNS file that outputs flow velocity, water depth, or bed elevation, regardless of which solver was used to calculate it.

 .. figure:: images/05/select_result_new.png